jcomicrelief/text_RPG/README.md

 Background: There's a folder called "dct old version."
 I began creating this game using dictionaries for everything because I was intimidated by using OOP.
 11 days into creation, I added the feature of "doors" to the "rooms" and broke the 'object converter' I had created (to make my separate objects dictionary work with my rooms dictionary).
 Several hours passed, and I made the hard decision to start over, using classes instead of dictionaries.
 Obviously, I still use dictionaries in my code, but all my items, objects, and rooms have been created through classes.
 I've kept the folder because my current version isn't up-to-date with it so I have it as a reference.
 May or may not remove it once I've passed its condition.

-Limitations: setting (work VS home), programs (Codecademy Labs & Notepad++ VS PyCharm), time (if you don't have time, you MAKE time), personal understanding of language
+Limitations: time (if you don't have time, you MAKE time), personal understanding of language

 Pondering Issue: Properly dealing with errors and exceptions to avoid breaks.